-Rule 4-3-3 stipulates that contestants shall not wear jewelry with the exception of religious or medical medals.
+Rule 4-3-3 stipulates that competitors shall not wear jewelry with the exception of religious or medical medals.
 If religious medals are worn, they shall be taken off the necklace or bracelet and taped to the body under the uniform.
-A medical alert medal must be taken off the necklace or bracelet and be taped to the body.
-The medical alert may be visible and should be taped to the chest area where emergency personnel will notice it.
-The penalty for jewelry is disqualification from the event.
+New styles of medical alert bracelet are on the market, such as cloth, vinyl, and rubber that do not pose a risk of injury to the participant or others, and, therefore, no longer require taping to the body.
+A necklace, however, must always be taped to the body.
+The penalty for jewelry is as follows:

+For the first violation, the competitor shall be required to remove the jewelry before further competition and be issued a warning that a subsequent violation shall result in disqualification from the event.
+The referee shall be notified of the violation by the observing official and the referee shall notify the coach of the offending school of the competitor's violation and warning.
 In general, no physical objects that are adornment may be worn on any body part.
-Exceptions: Eye glasses, if securely fastened, hearing aids, approved helmets for pole vault competitors, and certain medical appliances that are not deemed to be dangerous, such as braces, splints, knee or elbow supports, etc.
+Exceptions: Eye glasses, if securely fastened, hearing aids, and certain medical appliances that are not deemed to be dangerous, such as braces, splints, knee or elbow supports, etc.